Select therapeutic use:

 Indications for TRACLEER:

-Pulmonary arterial hypertension (PAH) (WHO Group I) in patients with WHO Class II–IV symptoms to improve exercise ability and decrease rate of clinical worsening.
+Pulmonary arterial hypertension (PAH) (WHO Group I) in adults with WHO Class II–IV symptoms to improve exercise ability and decrease clinical worsening.
+Idiopathic or congenital PAH to improve pulmonary vascular resistance (expected to improve exercise ability) in pediatrics ≥3yrs.

-Moderate or severe hepatic impairment or ALT/AST >3xULN at baseline: not recommended.
+Moderate or severe hepatic impairment or baseline ALT/AST >3xULN: not recommended.
 Monitor ALT/AST levels prior to initiating therapy and then monthly; discontinue if elevations are accompanied by clinical symptoms of hepatotoxicity or increases in bilirubin ≥2xULN.
-Counsel patient about need for contraception; obtain (–) pregnancy test prior to initiation of drug and monthly thereafter; use 2 effective methods of contraception (see full labeling).
+Reduce dose or interrupt treatment, and monitor if ALT/AST >3xULN (see full labeling); permanently discontinue if ALT/AST >8xULN.
+Embryo-fetal toxicity.
+Obtain (–) pregnancy test and use 2 effective methods of contraception prior to initiation, monthly during treatment, and for 1 month after last dose (see full labeling).
 Monitor hemoglobin and hematocrit at 1 and 3 months, then every 3 months thereafter.
 Monitor for significant fluid retention and pulmonary edema; discontinue if pulmonary veno-occlusive disease develops.
 Avoid abrupt cessation.
 Nursing mothers: not recommended.

 See Contraindications.
-Potentiated by CYP2C9 (eg, fluconazole amiodarone) or strong or moderate CYP3A inhibitors (eg, ketoconazole, itraconazole, amprenavir, erythromycin, diltiazem); concomitant CYP2C9 inhibitor/moderate or strong CYP3A inhibitor combinations: not recommended.
+Potentiated by CYP2C9 (eg, fluconazole, amiodarone) or strong or moderate CYP3A inhibitors (eg, ketoconazole, itraconazole, amprenavir, erythromycin, diltiazem); concomitant CYP2C9 inhibitor plus moderate/strong CYP3A inhibitor: not recommended.
 Potentiated by ritonavir.
 Rifampin alters bosentan levels (monitor hepatic function weekly for 4 weeks, followed by normal monitoring).
-Caution with tacrolimus.
 Antagonizes CYP2C9 or CYP3A substrates (eg, simvastatin).
 May interfere with hormonal contraceptives; use additional forms of contraception.
-May antagonize warfarin.

 Endothelin receptor antagonist.

-Respiratory tract infection, headache, edema, chest pain, syncope, flushing, hypotension, sinusitis, arthralgia, elevated liver enzymes, palpitations, anemia; decreased sperm counts.
+Respiratory tract infection, headache, edema, chest pain, syncope, flushing, hypotension, sinusitis, arthralgia, elevated liver enzymes, palpitations, anemia, pyrexia; hepatotoxicity, fluid retention, decreased sperm counts.

 Only prescribers and pharmacies registered with Tracleer REMS Program may prescribe Tracleer.
 Patients must be enrolled and meet all conditions of Tracleer REMS Program.
 To register call (866) 228-3546.